before. and after.

 frozen chicken? cream cheese chicken.

 I stumbled upon a recipe that turned out to be a REAL hit!
+So far, EVERYBODY I’ve shared this with has reported it a hit with even the pickiest eaters in their family.
 The fact that it took 5 minutes to prepare made it even better!
 Seriously.
 5 minutes.
+(Click HERE for a modification we tried and LOVED)

-4-5 boneless chicken breasts (we buy them by the bag)
+4-5 boneless (fresh, frozen or thawed) chicken breasts (we often buy frozen by the bag)

 1 (15 1/2 ounce) can black beans (drained)